Foot

 2. Protocol

-3. Crutch walking only and no weight bearing
+1. First: Crutch walking only and NO weight bearing for 3 to 4 weeks

 1. Indications: Urgent Consultation